Click image to enlarge

 - SDK based on Microsoft Media Foundation.

 The Harrier USB SDK has been developed for use with USB Video Class (UVC) compatible Harrier products.
-It provides classes, a library of functions, classes and example applications (with all source code) that acquires UVC video/images from UVC compatible Harrier products, e.g. the Harrier SDI Adapter and the Harrier USB/HDMI Camera Interface Board.
+It provides classes, a library of functions, classes and example applications (source code available on request) that acquires UVC video/images from UVC compatible Harrier products, e.g. the Harrier SDI Adapter and the Harrier USB/HDMI Camera Interface Board.
 Harrier UVC compatible devices stream video from their input ports (e.g. 3GSDI/HD-VLC) to their USB 3 output port.
-The Harrier USB SDK example applications acquire video/images (over USB) from Harrier UVC compatible products, and can also be used to change the camera video output mode via the USB connection.
+The Harrier USB SDK example applications acquire video/images (over USB) from Harrier UVC compatible products, and can also be used to change the camera video output mode and other camera UVC properties via the USB connection.

 The Harrier USB SDK provides the following functionality: